Three Foundational Voyages

 The missionaries traveled by coach as far as Orléans.
 There they saw with their own eyes that new wonder of the world, a railroad train propelled by steam which actually pulled them all the way to Paris.
 At Paris they again took the coach, this time to the port of Le Havre.
 There the five missionaries met four Jesuit priests and two candidates who were to sail with them on the same boat for Mobile.
 How glad they must have felt to meet traveling companions from near their home in Paradis.
 These priests had been called by the bishop of Mobile to take charge of the college he had founded at Spring Hill.

-The eager passengers discovered that they would be berthed in the cargo hold.
-Once at sea, instead of steering directly for Mobile, the Anna rambled in her course to deliver and take on cargo at French ports of call.
+The eager missionaries discovered that they would have to sleep and live in the cargo hold.
+Once at sea, instead of steering directly for Mobile, the Anna zig-zagged in her course to deliver and take on cargo at every French port along the way.
 She put in for two days at St. Pierre and Miquelon, two islands south of Newfoundland, where the missionaries were becalmed for two days.

 Next they headed far beyond the direct route to Mobile toward the remote Caribbean isle of Guadalupe, which they reached in December and where they were held up for twenty-five days.
 Once again, cargo had to be unloaded and other merchandise brought on.
 At port, the missionaries suffered from the great tropical heat, and they were forced to remain on board to get some of the sea breeze.
-On Christmas day they attended a midnight mass at the hospital of the port, eventually weighing anchor again to coast the Antilles and Cuba.
+On Christmas day they attended a midnight mass at the hospital of the port, eventually pulling up anchor again to coast along the Antilles and Cuba.
 There a severe storm battered them.
-It was by far the worst of the voyage, such that the Anna seemed in danger of sinking.
-But she was a staunch vessel and weathered it successfully.
+It was by far the worst storm of their voyage, such that the Anna seemed in danger of sinking.
+Fortunately she was a staunch vessel and weathered it successfully.

 Mobile

 At last they entered the mouth of Mobile Bay on January 11, 1847.
-From there they transferred to a light schooner, which brought them to the wharf of Mobile.
+There they transferred to a light schooner, which brought them to the wharf of Mobile to end four storm-tried and seasick months, twice as long as they had expected.

-Bishop Portier had impatiently awaited the missionary band, becoming more anxious from day to day about their safety.
-It was with great joy, then, that he welcomed them.
+Bishop Portier had impatiently awaited the missionary band, becoming more worried from one day to the next about their safety.
+It was with tremendous joy, then, that he welcomed them.
 He led them to a small cottage on Franklin Street across from his residence, a poor abode indeed and nothing like what Brother Polycarp depicted in his rosy letter to the Brothers: “A piece of ground as large as that of Paradis and a splendid house where forty orphans can be assembled is to serve as their home.”
 Nevertheless, the brothers were content with what they were given, however poor, and the good bishop saw to it that they would not be lonesome.
 Every morning he himself gave them lessons in English, and sent one of his assistants to continue the same every afternoon.

-Sometime afterwards, a rented house was secured for them at the corner of Warren and St. Francis streets, and they moved there with eighteen orphan boys from the sisters.
-There they directed their new charges, gradually learning the language and getting acquainted with new manners and customs.
-In the meantime a larger lot and a more commodious house was being prepared.
+Some time afterwards, a rented house was bought for them at the corner of Warren and St. Francis streets, and they moved there with eighteen orphan boys sent over by the sisters.
+There they directed their new “children,” gradually learning the English language and getting acquainted with new foods, manners, and custom, and, of course, the boys who became their new family.
+In the meantime a larger lot and a roomier house was being prepared.
 This was St. Vincent’s, into which they moved six months later, on September 1, 1847.

 Paradis Dubuque, Iowa[4]

-The land route to Le Havre for these Brothers was a little different than the one for the Mobile missionaries.
-It was uneventful; they arrived at the port at the end of April to await embarkation, but there was an unfortunate surprise.
+The land route through France to Le Havre for these Brothers was not very different than the one the Mobile missionaries took; the eight arrived at their ship at the end of April to await embarkation, but there was an unfortunate surprise.
 Brother Ambrose received an urgent letter from Brother Polycarp ordering him to return to Paradis.
 A brother in charge of the farm there had made a serious accusation to the civil authorities that Ambrose had taken away from Paradis, without permission, a quantity of valuable seeds.
-He could not leave the country.
-He missed the boat.
-The vessel with his comrades was ready to go and sailed for New York without him.
+The accusation meant that the leader chosen by Brother Polycarp to direct and finance the Dubuque foundation could not leave France!
+As soon as the sailboat with his brother missionaries was set to go via New York to Iowa, it sailed without him.

 Through the Great Lakes

-After thirty-six days of sickness and misery, the seven who sailed finally landed in New York.
+After thirty-six days of sickness and misery, the seven who did sail finally landed in New York.
 They had to decide which way to take to Dubuque.
 The sea way was open to them: south on the Atlantic and then west on the Gulf coast to the mouth of the Mississippi, then north on the river – for a total distance of 3,000 miles, which was about the same as they had already traveled.
 But they had had enough of the sea.
 They preferred the northern route, shorter by 1,000 miles.
 A river boat took them to Albany, a stagecoach to Buffalo, a lake vessel to Toledo, another boat to Chicago by way of Detroit through Lakes St. Clair, Huron, and Michigan.
 Chicago was only 200 miles from Dubuque, but there was no direct road between the two cities.
-So they went south by coach to St. Louis, a distance of 300 miles, then took a boat up the Mississippi to Dubuque.
+So they went south by stage coach to St. Louis, a distance of 300 miles, then caught a paddle-wheeler up the Mississippi toward Dubuque.

-While at St. Louis they had seen a riverboat on fire.
-A few days later they learned to their dismay that the burning vessel carried all their chapel furnishings and the farm implements that they were bringing as cargo.
-The back-breaking loss amounted to $4,000.[5]
+While berthed in the port of St. Louis they witnessed a spectacular riverboat fire; it was a total loss.
+A few days later they learned to their dismay that the boat that went up in smoke was the one that was carrying all their chapel furnishings and the farm implements that they were bringing as cargo.
+The back-breaking loss amounted to $4,000.[5].

-On the last stage of their journey, Brother Claudius, one of the two novices, in the act of trying to draw water over the side of the boat, lost his balance and fell overboard.
-The boat had stopped at once, the crew giving every possible assistance, without success.
-A week later, his body washed up onto the river bank.
-Charitable hands buried it near the shore and sent his effects to the brothers at Dubuque.
-They were distressed and grief-struck.
+On the last stage of their journey, Brother Claudius, one of the two novices, in the act of trying to draw water by throwing a bucket over the side of the boat, lost his balance and fell overboard.
+The boat stopped at once; the crew gave every possible assistance to rescue him, but with with no success.
+A week later, his body washed up on the river bank.
+Charitable hands buried it near the shore and sent his effects to the distressed and grief-struck brothers, who had proceeded on to Dubuque.

 Brother Ambrose

-Thus, only four brothers out of the group of six arrived at Dubuque on July 15, 1853, bringing with them their pain at the drowning of Brother Claudius.
-Imagine their surprise when, upon reaching the farm, they saw Brother Ambrose among those who advanced to meet them!
+The drowning meant that only four brothers out of the group of six arrived at Dubuque on July 15, 1853, bringing with them the heavy pain they bore at the drowning of Brother Claudius.
+Imagine their surprise when, upon reaching the farm, they saw Brother Ambrose among those who rushed to meet them!

-To get there, Ambrose, after being abandoned at Le Havre with his seeds, prayed with the faith that moves mountains, pondering all the while the content of the accusation sent to him by Brother Polycarp that risked ending his missionary dream.
+After being abandoned abruptly at the port in France with his seeds, Ambrose prayed with the faith that moves mountains that he could catch up with his brothers.
+His whole dream of a missionary vocation was at risk.
+He studied the content of the accusation sent to him by Brother Polycarp that risked ending .
 He decided that he could defend himself by mail.
-So he wrote and gave the needed explanations and proofs that he had stolen nothing.
-Brother Polycarp responded immediately; the answer came by return mail.
-The police authorities in Le Puy cleared him and Brother Polycarp told him to proceed to Dubuque.
+So he wrote a long letter giving the needed explanations and proofs that he had stolen nothing.
+Brother Polycarp responded immediately; his answer came by pony express return mail.
+The police authorities in charge of customs at the port cleared him and Brother Polycarp told him to proceed to Dubuque.

 Now he had to grapple with a financial problem.
 The brothers had left him at the wharf in Le Havre with only enough money to return home to Paradis.
 How was he to pay both his fare and provisions for the trip?
 He borrowed whatever funds he needed from a gentleman returning to New Orleans.
 On the way there, Ambrose offered his services to the kitchen and they were accepted, so he earned free board and a salary as well as a bonus for doing supplementary work.
 On arriving in New Orleans, he paid off his debt and was flush with cash.

 Now, what would he do in New Orleans?
-How to get to Dubuque?
+How would he make the 1,500 two-week trip upstream by paddle-wheeler to get to Dubuque?

-The only route was via the Mississippi River and he consequently took passage for Saint Louis, stowing on the boat a wooden box containing his seeds, his meager wardrobe, and a considerable sum of money for purchasing more land plus provisions for the community.
+The only route was the Mississippi River, so he quickly took passage for Saint Louis, stowing on the boat a wooden box containing the precious seeds, his meager wardrobe, and a considerable sum of money for purchasing more land plus provisions for the brothers’ community and farm.
 With everything safely on board, he strolled off to catch a glimpse of New Orleans, but when he returned to the wharf, his riverboat was nowhere in sight.
 For some reason or other, it had sailed off before the scheduled time.
-Once more Ambrose was obliged to embark on another boat and, fortunately, again, it proved faster than the one with his luggage, so much so that he had a twenty-four hour wait on the docks at St. Louis.
-His patience was rewarded, for when the original boat tied up at the wharf, he found his box intact and untouched.
+No fear!
+He had faced such a crisis before.
+Once more Ambrose was obliged to embark on a substitute boat and, fortunately again, it proved faster than the one with his luggage, so much so that he had to wait for it for twenty-four hours on St. Louis’ dock.
+His patience was rewarded.
+When the boat he missed caught up with him up at the wharf, he found his seed crate and steamer trunk intact and untouched.

 “New Paradis” Farm

-The tract being developed into the Brothers’ farm was 231 acres in area, half woodland and half cleared.
-Their residence was a log cabin, crudely constructed, and stuccoed with mud.
+The huge tract in Dubuque that the Brothers had to transform into a farm was 231 acres in area, half woods and half cleared.
+Their residence was nothing more than a log cabin, crudely constructed, and stuccoed only with mud.
 Besides planting wheat and oats, the brothers’ days were spent chopping wood, hauling it to the city, and selling it for their livelihood.
 In the bleak Iowa climate, they had to travel several miles, generally on foot, to attend mass.

-Ambrose labored in Dubuque for seven years.
+Ambrose, a strong man with an athletic build and boundless energy, worked hard at the farm in Dubuque for seven years.
 He eventually joined the brothers in Mobile with the orphans, where he spent the remainder of his life.
-His job was laborious, doing whatever it took to feed the boys.
-His services were particularly valuable during Civil War times.
-When, on account of the blockade or the scarcity of money, provisions ran low, he hitched up a team, drove out to the surrounding counties, and by dint of begging or bartering, always managed to return what was needed to replenish the storeroom.
+His job there too was laborious, doing whatever it took to feed the boys.
+His services and sense of responsibility were particularly valuable as the Civil War spread and grew more brutal.
+When, on account of the blockade of the South or the scarcity of money, provisions ran low, he hitched up a mule team, drove out to the surrounding counties, and by dint of begging or bartering, always managed to return what was needed to replenish the orphans’ storeroom.

 Hoboken Basutoland

 Brothers Andrew Fredette and George-Aimé Lavallé, both Canadian-Americans from Central Falls Rhode Island, were among four brothers who volunteered to replenish the ranks of the original four brothers who made the ocean voyage in 1937 to found a mission in Basutoland in southern Africa.
-They were eager and began taking lessons to learn the local language from Canadian priest missionaries who had served there.
+They were eager; right away they began taking lessons to learn the local African language from Canadian priest missionaries who had served there.

-It was 1941, by which time the north Atlantic had become a dangerous theater of World War II.
-Out of an abundance of caution, their ship would take a sea route via Brazil to South Africa.
+It was 1941.
+By that time the north Atlantic had become a dangerous theater of World War II.
+The route to South Africa would normally take them East.
+However Nazi destroyers and submarines were out on patrol.
+Out of an abundance of caution, their ship would veer west to take a sea route hugging the coast of Brazil before turning East to South Africa.

 Passports of the Commonwealth

-George Aimé and Andrew were told that their Canadian passport rather than their U.S. passport would make it easier to travel in South Africa, since it, like Canada, was part of the British Commonwealth.
-Twelve priests, Oblates of Mary Immaculate, were also on the manifest ofthe Zamzam, an Egyptian vessel, with the brothers and over 200 other passengers, most of whom were U.S. Protestant missionary families.
+The two brothers were told by experienced African missionaries that their Canadian passport rather than their U.S. one would make it easier to travel in South Africa, since it, like Canada, was part of the British Commonwealth.
+They met twelve priests, Oblates of Mary Immaculate, when they boarded the Zamzam.
+The ship was an Egyptian vessel with a crew that spoke only Arabic.
+Besides the Canadian priests and our two brothers, there were over 200 other passengers, most of whom were U.S. Protestant missionary families.
 To make the steamer invisible at night, the captain ordered all the Zamzam’s windows and portholes to be painted black; lighted cigarettes were not allowed on deck.
 It left from Hoboken, N.J.
-March 20, 1941, then Recife, Brazil, April 9, both times in total darkness.
+March 20, 1941, sailed to Recife in Brazil, April 9, both times in total darkness for fear of detection.

-In early morning of April 17th, 1941, while most of the Zamzam‘s 242 passengers and crew were still slumbering, the German raider Atlantis fired fifty-five shells.
+About a week into the journey, in early morning of April 17th, 1941, while most of the Zamzam‘s 242 passengers and crew were still sleeping, the German raider Atlantis fired fifty-five shells.
 Surprisingly, only nine hit their target, but those nine shells did fatal damage to the Zamzam.
-After the panic of being rescued at Nazi gunpoint from damaged lifeboats, all passengers and crew members, some critically injured, were boarded onto a prison ship, where they watched the Zamzam sink, then spent thirty-three days in dire conditions of captivity at sea.
-Only after six weeks did the Germans report the event and the news that all passengers were alive.
+After the panic of being rescued at Nazi gunpoint from damaged lifeboats, all passengers and crew members, some critically injured, were boarded onto a prison ship, where they watched the Zamzam sink, then spent thirty-three days in dire conditions of captivity at sea at the mercy of Nazis whose language they couldn’t understand.
+There was a news blackout.
+Only after six weeks did the Germans report the event and the fact that all passengers were alive.
 U.S. newspapers had long since bannered the loss at sea of everyone on the vessel; some families had even conducted memorial services.

-Those aboard the prison ship with U.S. passports were eventually released in Spain and returned home, as the U.S. was not yet in the war.
-The brothers and priests, because they bore Canadian passports, landed in occupied France to be spirited to Milag, Germany, where they were incarcerated in a prisoner-of-war camp in common rooms with fifteen or twenty other people.
-Our Brothers ended up in separate barracks; they spent four years under guard, prevented by rifle fire even from using the latrines at night.
-Brother George-Aimé later said, “As for the trials, the loneliness, the searches, theair raids, the starvation, the spies, the torments of being depersonalized, we POWs all know about that.
-However, as the playwrights remind us, ‘Calamity is man’s true touchstone.’[6]
+Those aboard the prison ship who held U.S. passports were eventually released in Spain and returned home, since the U.S. was officially neutral and not yet in the war.
+The brothers and the priests, because they had Canadian passports, landed in occupied France to be spirited to Milag, Germany, where they were incarcerated in a prisoner-of-war camp in crowded cells rooms with fifteen or twenty other people.
+Andrew and George, our two Brothers, ended up each in a separate barrack; they would ultimately spend four years under Nazi guard, prevented by rifle fire even from using the latrines at night.
+Brother George later said of their captivity, “As for the trials, the loneliness, the searches, theair raids, the starvation, the spies, the torments of being depersonalized, we POWs all know about that.
+However, as the playwright reminds us, ‘Calamity is man’s true touchstone.’[6]
 We also experienced some moments of peaceful contentment brought by a letter, or by participation at a church service, or by a budding friendship which would last for a lifetime, or a hope of repatriation, or the euphoria of liberation.”[7]

 Liberation